-Teachers make the education of their pupils their first concern, and are accountable for achieving the highest possible standards in work and conduct.
-Teachers act with honesty and integrity; have strong subject knowledge, keep their knowledge and skills as teachers up-to-date and are self-critical; forge positive professional relationships; and work with parents in the best interests of their pupils.
+At Steeple Claydon School, teachers make the education of their pupils their first concern and are accountable for achieving the highest possible standards in work and conduct.
+Teachers act with honesty and integrity; they have strong subject knowledge, keep their knowledge and skills as teachers up-to-date and are self-critical; they forge positive professional relationships and work with parents in the best interests of their pupils.